Accommodation strategies

 Benefits of employment and return to work

 Work can provide a sense of purpose, social connections and improved overall quality of life.
-Employment may also bring clear benefits in terms of loyalty and engagement to the employers who choose to hire or retain those with serious mental illness.
+Employment may foster engagement and loyalty to employers who choose to hire or retain those with serious mental illness.

 David Williams of Rainbow’s End describes his experience and the benefits of employing those who have a history of serious mental illness.